 The kids used to picnic at the Victoria St rockery and collected the little 'elephant feet' succulents which he found afterward were rare (probably Lithops).
 The rockery was later developed as an enclosed garden, where one could enter through a gate.

 The Drive, initially a gravel road, was built up later, with the more affluent area of the time on the south-eastern / Sanctuary Lane side.

 The water level of the pan has varied over the years between the extremes of flooding and drying up completely.
 Historically, the pan was fed by permanent springs and streams, one from near the railway above Drury Lane.
 Ground water still seeps out at points around The Drive.

 In 1952 the water rose to the level of the stands on three sides of the pan.

 A multitude of frogs inhabited the grounds around the pan, and many were killed trying to cross The Drive.
 Migration of the frogs to other pans in the area is virtually impossible due to urban development.

 There are four records of it drying up: 1963 (estimated), 1973, 1993 and 2004, during which times the pan smelled terrible.

-Nowadays, the average water level is higher due to the 17 storm water inlets which drain into the pan from the surrounding suburb, draining in through 17 storm water inlets.
+Nowadays, the average water level is higher due to increased storm water runoff from development in the surrounding suburb, draining in through 17 storm water inlets.
 High water level must be managed by pumping which evacuates the water to Middle Lake.